Fredo-Ronan/C_Header_Files_Collection/README.md

 # Custom_C_Header_Files
-This repository is my collection of custom made C header files that i made by myself and can be use to specific purposes
+This repository is my collection of custom made C library header files that i made by myself

 ## List of the header library files